MBB-team/VBA-toolbox/_wiki/ktom.md

 - **0-ToM** tracks her opponent's probability of picking any alternative option, as it changes over time or trials.
 0-ToM does not mentalize: her learning rule essentially operates a (nonlinear) [Kalman filter](http://en.wikipedia.org/wiki/Kalman_filter) on her opponent's moves.
 This is a slightly more sophisticated variant of so-called "[fictitious play](https://en.wikipedia.org/wiki/Fictitious_play)" strategy, which best responds to the opponent's frequency of play.
 - **1-ToM** assumes she is facing a 0-ToM agent.
 She mentalizes, i.e. (in Bayesian terms) she holds an uncertain belief about her opponent's prediction about her own actions.
 To update this belief, she has to learn how her opponent learns, by estimating (online) hidden parameters of 0-ToM.
 This makes 1-ToM a meta-Bayesian agent ([Daunizeau et al. 2010](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0015554)), i.e. a Bayesian observer of a Bayesian agent.
-- **2-ToM** assumes she is facing either a 0-ToM or a 1-ToM, and learns her opponent's hidden parameters, as well as her opponent's ToM sophistication level.
+- **2-ToM** mentalizes also, and assumes she is facing either a 0-ToM or a 1-ToM, and learns her opponent's hidden parameters, as well as her opponent's ToM sophistication level.
 The difference between 2-ToM and 1-ToM is that 2-ToM can deal with mentalizing agents.
-- More generally, **k-ToM** assumes she is facing a k'-ToM agent with $$k>k'$$, and learns her opponent's hidden parameters and sophistication.
+- More generally, **k-ToM** mentalizes and assumes she is facing a k'-ToM agent with $$k>k'$$, and learns her opponent's hidden parameters and sophistication.

 Here, the recursion depth ($$k$$) induces distinct ToM sophistication levels, which differ in how they update their (recursive) beliefs and the ensuing trial-by-trial predictions about their opponent's next move.
 Note that one can derive the learning rule of any k-ToM agent recursively, from the learning rule of 0-ToM.